|Nicolás Martínez Summit:||5570m|

 - It usually takes two days to ascend to the summit of this mountain.

-- If you do not have private transportation, it is convenient to rent a pickup truck at the central plaza of Riobamba or Guaranda, sometimes you can find them more easily at the markets.
-The round trip value is approximately US $ 45, which can be shared among all occupants (about 5 or 6 maximum)
+- If you don't have private transportation, it is convenient to rent a pickup truck - taxi at the central plaza of Riobamba or Guaranda, sometimes you can find them more easily at the markets.
+The round trip value is approximately US $ 45, which can be shared among all occupants (about 5 or 6 at most)

-- It is forbidden to drive the vehicle outside the established routes.
+- It's forbidden to drive the vehicle outside the established routes.
 This infraction is subject to a fine.

 - Vicuñas abound in the paramos of Chimborazo and often cross the roads, so caution is required.